 About musicians income: can you earn a decent income?

 Bass Lesson 11 Musicians Income: some time ago I received an e-mail with a few questions that are interesting for beginning bass players:

 I would like to become a professional musician because I think the bass is a terrific instrument.
 I love to play for hours at an end, instead of studying for school.

 It takes a lot of time and the trouble is that I can’t be sure if I’ll ever reap the benefits.
 I can’t know if I’ll be successful enough to earn a living as a bass player.
 This is not good for my motivation at all!

 Also I find it difficult to decide what I should practice.
 I think music theory is interesting, but I can’t find books specifically for the bass.
 Can you give me some pointers?
 Are you a professional musician?
 How did you become that?
 How do you deal with your feelings of insecurity?

 I’ve been trying to find an answer to these questions practically all my life.
-You’re future as an electrical bass player is indeed very unsure.
-Of course, it makes a difference if you like commercial music.
+You’re future as an electric bass player is indeed very unsure.
+It makes some difference if you like commercial music.
 Unfortunately, I only love music that is not very popular.
 I feel very unhappy playing something I don’t like, so I just don’t do it.
-I solved this problem by taking another job, I work in a publishing company.
+I solved this problem by taking another job.
+Now I can always play what I love.

 Since I started playing acoustic bass as well, I have twice as many gigs.
 There are many more electric than acoustic bass players.
 The acoustic bass is a beautiful instrument as well, I love it, although it costs a lot more strength than the electric bass.
 It’s great to feel these low vibrations against my chest.
 The acoustic sound is warmer than the electric sound.
 The electric bass is more direct.